sergiorosendo/sale_price_prediction/README.md

 ### Data Analisys (1_notebook)

-The initial notebooks are for data exploration, they explore the data's quality and help to understand the features's overall behavior before going into predictions.
+The initial notebooks are for data exploration, they explore the data's quality and help to understand the features's overall distribution before going into predictions.

 ### Model (2_notebook)
 Here the model is built, tested and interpreted.
-The building steps are logically organized and explained as they happen.
-The final steps measure the model performance and interpret its results.
+The steps are explained and logically organized.

-## Building and executing models
+## Rerunning the prediction
-Executing the '2_notebook', it is possible to go trough the prediction process step by step, from building the model to testing its outcome.
+It is possible to rerun the prediction process step by step.

-To do so, trough the notebook IDE:
+To do so, trough the notebook IDE in notebook #2:

-	-> Kernel
-		-> Restart & Clear Outputs
-		# This will restart the notebook keeping only its markdowns and source code
+1. Restart the kernel, keeping only markdowns and source code:

-	-> Select the first cell and starting clicking '>| Run'
+		Go to Kernel > Restart & Clear Outputs

+2. Start executing cells:

-	# Clicking '>| Run' executes the selected cell's source code
+		Click '>| Run' to execute selected cell's source code

 ### Testing different models

-The project is organized as to allow for easy and quick testing of different models.
-This is possible due to the code modularization and the usage of advanced tools like sklearn's pipelines, which speed up the prediction's workflow.
+The notebook is designed as to allow for the easy testing of different models.

+With little code edits it is possible to perform feature and classifier selection.

+##### Feature selection
+To test the impact of feature selection, edit Cell 3, taking features in and out of the corresponding list.

-#### Classifier selection
+##### Classifier selection
-To test Random Forest for instance, one needs only to edit the corresponding lines in cell number 5:
+To use a different classifier import it from scikit's module and use it as *clf*, like so:

 	from sklearn.ensemble import RandomForestClassifier
 	clf = RandomForestClassifier()

-One will notice that the Random Forest does not generate great results, but it could be improved by hard-tweaking its parameters with a grid search.

-#### Feature selection
-To test the impact of feature selection, edit Cell 3, taking features in an out of the corresponding list.

-For instance, including/excluding latitude, longitude and zip codes, noticeably impacts the model's performance.
+When defining the classifier it is also possible to use different hyper-parameters, using its optional arguments.

+This way, with little programming experience, one can build, test and validate its own models and get a good grasp of the machine learning workflow.